Maya Angelou: Later career

 Angelou campaigned for the Democratic Party in the 2008 presidential primaries, giving her public support to Hillary Clinton.
 In the run-up to the January Democratic primary in South Carolina, the Clinton campaign ran ads featuring Angelou's endorsement.
 The ads were part of the campaign's efforts to rally support in the Black community; but Barack Obama won the South Carolina primary, finishing 29 points ahead of Clinton and taking 80% of the Black vote.
-When Clinton's campaign ended, Angelou put her support behind Obama, who went on to win the presidential election and become the first African-American president of the United States.
+When Clinton's campaign ended, Angelou put her support behind Obama, who went on to win the presidential election and become the first African American president of the United States.
 After Obama's inauguration, she stated, "We are growing up beyond the idiocies of racism and sexism."

 In late 2010, Angelou donated her personal papers and career memorabilia to the Schomburg Center for Research in Black Culture in Harlem.
 They consisted of more than 340 boxes of documents that featured her handwritten notes on yellow legal pads for I Know Why the Caged Bird Sings, a 1982 telegram from Coretta Scott King, fan mail, and personal and professional correspondence from colleagues such as her editor Robert Loomis.
 In 2011, Angelou served as a consultant for the Martin Luther King, Jr. Memorial in Washington, D.C.
 She spoke out in opposition to a paraphrase of a quotation by King that appeared on the memorial, saying, "The quote makes Dr. Martin Luther King look like an arrogant twit", and demanded that it be changed.
 Eventually, the paraphrase was removed.

 In 2013, at the age of 85, Angelou published the seventh volume of autobiography in her series, entitled Mom & Me & Mom, which focuses on her relationship with her mother.

 Personal life

-Evidence suggests that Angelou was partially descended from the Mende people of West Africa.
-In 2008, a DNA test revealed that among all of her African ancestors, 45 percent were from the Congo-Angola region and 55 percent were from West Africa.
-A 2008 PBS documentary found that Angelou's maternal great-grandmother Mary Lee, who had been emancipated after the Civil War, became pregnant by her white former owner, John Savin.
+Evidence suggests that Angelou was partially descended from the Mende people of West Africa through her maternal line.
+In 2008, a DNA test revealed that 45 percent of her genetic makeup was from Central African peoples from Congo-Angola region and 55 percent came from West Africans.
+A 2008 PBS documentary found that Angelou's maternal great-grandmother, Mary Lee, who had been emancipated after the Civil War, became pregnant by her white former owner, John Savin.
 Savin forced Lee to sign a false statement accusing another man of being the father of her child.
 After Savin was indicted for forcing Lee to commit perjury, and despite the discovery that Savin was the father, a jury found him not guilty.
 Lee was sent to the Clinton County poorhouse in Missouri with her daughter, Marguerite Baxter, who became Angelou's grandmother.
-Angelou described Lee as "that poor little black girl, physically and mentally bruised".
+Angelou described Lee as "that poor little black girl, physically and mentally bruised."